fletchjp/MERG-Arduino-Software/Signals/Signal3Aspect/Readme.md

 ## Signal3AspectWith_IR_I2CTM

 I have added an IR detector as well as the trigger for the light to go red.
+This code is now working.

+## Signal3AspectSlowWith_IR_I2CTME2

+This is the next challenge to add IR detection.
+This now fades off one LED and another LED on in the same task.